Saiharithaveluru2005/Hospital-Management-System/README.md

-# Hospital-Management-System
+# 🏥 Hospital Management System

-A Java-based Hospital Management System designed to manage patient records, appointments, and doctor scheduling.
-The application uses JDBC to connect Java with MySQL, enabling efficient database operations and reliable backend functionality.
+A Hospital Management System (HMS) built using **Java, JDBC, and MySQL** to manage hospital operations such as patient records, appointment scheduling, and doctor management with efficient database integration.

+## 🚀 Features
+- Manage patient records
+- Schedule and manage appointments
+- Store and retrieve hospital data using MySQL
+- Efficient database connectivity using JDBC
+- Backend logic implemented using Java

+## 🛠️ Tech Stack
+- **Language:** Java
+- **Database:** MySQL
+- **Connectivity:** JDBC